WG726/angular/practice-app/Notes.md

     - makes sure that the function is called on without actually calling the function
     - "jasmine.createSpyObj(...)" creates a mock of a service
     Note: mock a dependency, not the actual service/thing you are trying to test
-- beforeEach(...)
-    - execution block for when code is needed to run before specification
-    - basically like constructor for Test Suite
 - TestBed
     - used to provide dependencies to our services by using Dependency Injection, instead of calling constructors explicitly
+- ComponentFixture\<T>
+    - test harness that gives access to a component instance and its template
 - Skip specific specs or test suite by putting "x" in front of *"describe"* or in front of *"it"*
 - Focus on specific test suite or spec put "f" in front of *"describe"* or in front of *"it"*

+## Methods
+- beforeEach(...)
+    - execution block for when code is needed to run before specification
+    - basically like constructor for Test Suite
+- afterEach(...)
+    - execution block for when code is needed to run after specification
+    - example can be calling .verify()
 - .subscribe()
     - method used to listen and react to values usually like a stream of data
     - lets you handle data when it arrives and optionally handle errors and completion